deeztek/aegis-web-application-firewall/README.md

 **Support**

-Support can be obtained by visiting our Aegis WAF Support Forums at:
+Support can be obtained by visiting our Aegis WAF Discourse Forums at:

 [https://community.deeztek.com/c/aegis-waf-support](https://community.deeztek.com/c/aegis-waf-support)